• Head of Program in Classical Studies

 Papyrology, Ancient Prose Fiction, Classical Textual Criticism

-Research InterestsI do research on the Ancient Novel and in papyrology.
+Research InterestsI do research on Greek, Roman, and Early Christian prose fiction and in papyrology.
 When we think of ancient literature, we generally think of the great epics, the solemn tragedies, and the philosophical treatises.
 But people in antiquity also enjoyed escape literature.
-I study these ancient novels in both the Greek and the Latin literary traditions.
 The texts are enthralling in their own right and they also provide fascinating insight into the culture of the authors and into their relationship to earlier (and greater) literature.
 I also work in the field of papyrology, where I edit, translate, and provide commentary on a wide variety of documents and literary texts that were written down on papyrus in Egypt.

 Teaching InterestsI love reading and discussing great literature with students.
 It is even better when we can read works by ancient authors together in the original language.
 The more I read, study, and discuss these texts, the better they become.